SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 # Comparison with NULL

-One tricky part of SQL is the **NULL** value, it may sometimes surprise you until you finally get the hang of it.
+The `NULL` value is often confusing to students, so it is important to understand what it is.

-First, we have to understand that **NULL** does not mean **No value** it conceptually means **unavailable, unassigned, unknown, or inapplicable** and it's treated somewhat differently from other values.
+First, you need to understand that `NULL` does not mean **"No value"**.

+It conceptually means **"unavailable", "unassigned", "unknown", or "inapplicable"** and is treated somewhat differently from other values.

-Null is not the same as zero or space.
-Zero is a number, and space is a character.
+It is not the same as a zero or a whitespace.

 ## Arithmetic Comparison and NULL

-When we are talking about **NULL**, we should always be careful with its behavior when we compare it with **><=**, as it does not give us the results we expect.
+When using `NULL` with the comparison operators, we should always be careful, as it does not give us the results we expect.

 ```java
 SELECT 1 = NULL, 1 <> NULL, 1 < NULL, 1 > NULL;